ar4/deepwave/docs/example_checkpointing.rst

 .. image:: example_checkpointing.jpg

-Checkpointing should probably only be considered if you do not have enough memory to run even one shot at a time, as otherwise it is likely to be more efficient to divide your input into batches that you run one at a time and accumulate the gradient over them, as we did in :doc:`the RTM example <example_rtm>`.
+Checkpointing should probably only be considered if you do not have enough memory to run backpropagation on even one shot at a time, as otherwise it is likely to be more efficient to divide your input into batches that you run one at a time and accumulate the gradient over them, as we did in :doc:`the RTM example <example_rtm>`.
+Even then, it might be preferable instead to :doc:`use compression or disk storage <example_storage>`.

 `Full example code <https://github.com/ar4/deepwave/blob/master/docs/example_checkpointing.py>`_